IoanaBajan/FinalProjectRobotics/README.md

 # CANDY CLAW MACHINE ARCADE GAME
-#### For our final project in the "Introduction To Robotics" course, we decided to create a candy claw machine, because we considered it to be a pretty "sweet" idea.
+#### For our final project in the "Introduction To Robotics" course, [@Diana](https://github.com/dianapaula19) and I decided decided to create a candy claw machine, because we considered it to be a pretty "sweet" idea.

 ## DEMO VIDEO
 Link to the video: http://bit.do/videoFinalProject